google/megalista/README.md

 - For *target* set as HTTP
 - Configure a *POST* for url: https://dataflow.googleapis.com/v1b3/projects/${YOUR_PROJECT_ID}/locations/${LOCATION}/templates:launch?gcsPath=gs://${BUCKET_NAME}/templates/megalist, replacing the params with the actual values
 - For a sample on the *body* of the request, check **cloud_config/scheduler.json**

+## Creating a Service Account
+It's recommended to create a new Service Account to be used with the Cloud Scheduler
+- Go to IAM & Admin > Service Accounts
+- Create a new Service Account with the following roles:
+    - Dataflow Admin
+    - Storage Objects Viewer